DannieBGoode/summit-advisors/_en_posts/2025-12-01-tax-residency-in-andorra-2025-types-of-residence-permits-requirements-and-a-complete-guide-to-living-and-paying-taxes-in-the-principality-of-andorra.md

 * Approval by the Ministry of Economy

 The initial permit is granted for two years and can be renewed up to a maximum of ten.
 It is particularly attractive for digital entrepreneurs and freelancers who value Andorra’s safety and connectivity.

+#### 5.Andorra’s Tax System in 2025

+Andorra’s tax model is simple, competitive, and fully aligned with OECD standards.
+The country offers a tax framework that promotes investment and residency without compromising transparency or legal certainty.

+#### 5.1 Personal Income Tax (IRPF)

+The Andorran personal income tax is among the lowest in Europe:

+* First 24.000.-eur → exempt
+* 24,001.-eur to 40,000.-eur → 5%
+* Above 40.000.-eur → maximum 10%

+This results in an effective tax burden of roughly 5% to 7% for most residents.
+Additionally, many financial and capital income categories—such as dividends or interest—are exempt, and there are deductions for housing and family dependents.